aallrd/orange-livebox-ubiquiti/README.md

-# Orange Livebox to Ubiquiti USG
+# Orange Livebox to Ubiquiti

-The goal is to replace the Orange Livebox Play Fibre by a Unify Security Gateway from Ubiquiti.
+The goal is to replace the Orange Livebox with a fiber connection by a device from Ubiquiti.

 The services that must work after the replacement are:
 - Internet access (IPv4)